openmhealth/shimmer/shim-server/src/main/java/org/openmhealth/shim/ihealth/iHealth.md

 All data in the response are rendered using the same unit, though it can change per response.
 The unit is contained in a property “WeightUnit” and is an integer between 0 - 2 corresponding to the following enum: {kg : 0}, {lbs : 1}, {stone : 2}.

-### measures mapped
+### measures
-omh:body-weight
+body-weight: mapped
-omh:body-mass-index
+body-mass-index: mapped

 ## get blood pressure
 - endpoint: /bp.json/